viscenter/style-guides/C++ Style Guide.md

 ### Include It Where You Use It (IIWYUI)
 Only include header files in those places where those headers are actually used.
+If a header could be included in both the `.hpp` and `.cpp` for a class, only include it in the `.hpp` file.
 Consider the following two files which define the interface and implementation for class `Foo`: